alialauren1/Swim-Fly-Drone-Pelican-Paddler-/README.md

 Figure 5.
 L298N Motor Drive Controller Board

+Connections from the motor driver to other components:
+IN3 - Blue Wire - D4 on board, PB_5
+IN4 - Orange Wire - D5 on board, PB_4
+ENA - Yellow Wire - D6 on board, PB_10 in software
+OUT3 to DC Motor Wire 1
+OUT4 to DC Motor Wire 2

 ## Software design
 To measure pressure, we used a Honeywell Board Mount Pressure Sensor, which uses I^2C communication.
 A class was made to use this sensor.
 Details on how the data was collected and process is linked below.
 Pressure Sensor: SSCMANV030PA2A3 https://alialauren1.github.io/ME405-Term-Project/index.html#autotoc_md1